rundeck/docs/docs/api/index.md

         POST /api/12/executions/delete?ids=1,2,17
         Content-Length: 0

-2. Using a request body of either XML or JSON data.
+2. Using a request body of JSON data.

 If using a request body, the formats are specified below:

-`Content-Type: application/json`

 ``` json
 {"ids": [ 1, 2, 17 ] }